Wadsworth Chapel: Architecture

-The building actually contains two separate chapels separated by a double brick wall, with a Catholic chapel at the north end and a Protestant chapel at the south end.
+The building has two sanctuaries separated by a double brick wall, with the Catholic chapel at the north end and the Protestant chapel at the south end.
 Each chapel has a separate entrance, with a tower and belfry.
 Designed by J. Lee Burton, Wadsworth Chapel had been called an "intricate little jewel box" by Christopher Alexander, the associate curator of architecture for the Getty Research Institute.

 The building is noted for its eclectic exterior ornamentation and its combination of Colonial Revival (sometimes classified as Romanesque Revival) and Carpenter Gothic Victorian architecture.
 The Los Angeles Cultural Heritage Board has described the Wadsworth Chapel and other original buildings on the Veterans campus as "the most monumental complex of Shingle-style Queen Anne structures ever constructed in the Los Angeles area."
 The 7500 sqft building was built at a cost of $12,400 in 1900 with redwood siding and 21 different types of windows.

 Though the exterior has been painted all white since 1941, the exterior was originally stained in dark earth tones, with white trim, as shown in old postcards of the chapel.
 The Protestant chapel was damaged by fire in 1955.
 The VA lacked funds to repair all of the fire damage, and the balcony of the Protestant chapel has been closed since that time.